AleoNet/welcome/documentation/contribute/01_documentation_contribute.md

    ```
    git push origin your-feature-branch
    ```
-2. Go to the [aleo-docs](https://github.com/AleoNet/aleo-docs) and its submodule [welcome](https://github.com/AleoNet/welcome) on GitHub and create a new pull request from `your-feature-branch`.
+2. Go to the [welcome](https://github.com/AleoNet/welcome) repository on GitHub and create a new pull request from `your-feature-branch`.
 3. Provide a clear title and description for your pull request, explaining the changes you've made.
 4. Submit the pull request for review.